Part 1·1.1·15 min read

 Why does this matter?
 Because different reactions require different conditions:

-• Protein degradation uses acid hydrolases that would destroy everything if they leaked — lysosomes maintain a pH of ~4.5 while the cytoplasm runs at ~7.2
+• degradation uses acid hydrolases that would destroy everything if they leaked — lysosomes maintain a pH of ~4.5 while the cytoplasm runs at ~7.2

 • ATP production in mitochondria requires a proton gradient that would be neutralized by the cytoplasm